 Don’t you love a recipe made with 3 ingredients only and that can be used in hundreds of different ways?
 This Strawberry Coulis is one of those!

-Super easy to make, you can use this Strawberry Coulis for Cheesecake, Pavlova, Panna Cotta, Cake Filling, over your favourite Breakfast,… or with any type of desserts, really!
+Just like my other favourite Raspberry and Mango Coulis, this sauce is so easy to make.
+And it can be used in so many different ways: over a Cheesecake, Pavlova, Panna Cotta, Cake Filling, over your favourite Breakfast,… or with any type of desserts, really!

 It is made with 3 ingredients only and low in sugar.
 And can easily be made with no refined sugar if needed!
 It is also a vegan sweet sauce, making it suitable for many diets and food restrictions.